XorreAI/Miydi-Maps/README.md

 - **Administrative Divisions:** Incorporating identifiers for city, state, county, and divisional data, ensuring compatibility with a wide range of governmental datasets.
 - **Ecological Zones:** Featuring connectors for ecological regions, including Levels 1, 2, and 3, facilitating environmental and ecological research.

-## 🚀 How to Use the Connection Layer
+## 🚀 How to Use the Connection Layers

 Utilizing the Connection Layer is straightforward and efficient—simply join your dataset with the Connection Layer to map your data geospatially.
 This integration allows for the enrichment of your datasets with precise geographic identifiers, making it possible to overlay your data onto maps with high accuracy and relevance.